breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 ---

 [[info]]
-| :point_up: Since in the previous chapter we equated houses, stores and buildings to web pages, now we have to say that HTML are the blueprints.
+| :point_up: Since in the previous chapter we equated houses, stores and buildings to web pages, then we could say HTML is the blueprints.

 # **HTML is the Website Skeleton**
 ***

 All web pages have HTML – it’s the structure of EVERYTHING.
-Think of it as building columns at a construction site.
+Think of it as the columns at a construction site.

-HTML makes you divide the website information into parts – similar to the basic parts of a document: header, title, content, footnote, subtitle, etc.  Then, with CSS, you can make your page beautiful, and, with JavaScript, make it interactive.
+HTML allows you to divide the website information into parts – similar to the basic parts of a document: header, title, content, footnote, subtitle, etc.  Then, with CSS, you can make your page beautiful, and, with JavaScript, make it interactive.

-Originally browsers only knew how to interpret HTML.
-Websites were simple and neither CSS or JavaScript was used.
-A website was a simple plain text document with the typical elements any Word Document has: Headings, Bullet lists, Paragraphs, etc.
+Originally, browsers only knew how to interpret HTML.
+Websites were simple and neither CSS or JavaScript were used.
+A website was a simple plain-text document with the typical elements any Word Document has: headings, bullet point lists, paragraphs, etc.

 ![what is html](https://ucarecdn.com/85cedee2-3a9f-49b5-8bc8-d72e3fd739fc/-/resize/600x/)